Magical megalithic stones in Portugal

 Table of Contents

-I am not sure what attracts me to the stones nowadays, but my interest in them started at an early age.
 When I was (very) young, my family used to go to a beach with a huge stone cave on one of the hills.
 My cousins, brothers, and sisters used to go there all the time.
-I wondered if people ever lived there.
 I loved the opening to the cave, the texture, and the echo that our voices made.
-Looking back, it seems natural that I became fascinated with Asterix, rock caves and archeological stones.
+Looking back, it seems natural that I became fascinated with Asterix, rock caves, and more rocks.

 MenhirSLourenco